SED-EEW/SED-EEW-SeisComP-contributions/doc/apps/sceewlog.rst

 report files.
 These report files are saved to disk and can also be sent via email.

-It also implements an `ActiveMQ`_ interface which can send alert messages in real-time.
+It also implements `ActiveMQ`_ and `Firebase Cloud Messaging`_ interfaces which can send alert messages in real-time.
 It supports regionalized filter profiles (based on polygons and EQ parameter threshold values).
+Currently, messages can be sent in four different formats (*sc3ml*, *qml1.2-rt*, *shakealertml* the UserDisplay format, *CAP1.2*).
+Optionally, a comment with ID **EEW** storing the EEW update number, can be added to each magnitude that passes all configured filters and scoring.

-Currently, messages can be sent in four different formats (SeisComPML, QuakeML, ShakeAlertML, CAP).
-The SED-ETHZ team provide a client that can display these alert messages, the `Earthquake Early Warning Display (EEWD)`_ an OpenSource user interface developed within the European REAKT project and based on early versions of the ShakeAlert `UserDisplay`_.
+The SED-ETHZ team provides a client that can display *qml1.2-rt* messages sent via ActiveMQ, the `Earthquake Early Warning Display (EEWD)`_ an OpenSource user interface developed within the European REAKT project and based on early versions of the ShakeAlert `UserDisplay`_.

 To receive alerts with the EEWD set the format to *qml1.2-rt*.
-There are currently no clients which can digest SeisComPML and the UserDisplay format (*shakealert*) is not supported.
+There are currently no clients which can digest *sc3ml* and the *shakealertml* is not supported.
 Using pipelines alerts can be sent out in more than one format.

 The real-time ActiveMQ interface requires the Python packages `stompy`_ and `lxml`_ to be installed.